pryley/site-reviews/readme.txt

 == Screenshots ==

-1. A view of the All Reviews page

-2. A view of the Edit Review page

-3. A view of the Site Reviews &gt; Settings page

-4. A view of the Site Reviews &gt; Tools page where you can export/import the plugin settings

-5. Site Reviews provides extensive documentation with the plugin
+1. The "All Reviews" page.

+2. The "Edit Review" page.

-6. Site Reviews supports the Block Editor and includes blocks for each of the shortcodes
+3. Site Reviews has full support for the new Blocks Editor and includes custom blocks for each of the shortcodes.

-7. Site Reviews adds a dropdown in the Classic Editor to easily add any of the shortcodes
+4. If you are still using the Classic Editor, Site Reviews adds a dropdown to easily add any of the shortcodes.

-8. A view of the Site Reviews widgets
+5. Site Reviews also provides three custom widgets.

+6. Site Reviews provides a Help page with answers to frequently asked questions and complete documentation for all available shortcode options.

+7. The "General" settings page.

+8. The "Reviews" settings page.

+9. The "Submissions" settings page.

+10. The "Schema" settings page.

+11. The "Translations" settings page, here you can easily add a custom translation for any text in the plugin.

+12. The "General" tools page.
+This is where you can export/import the plugin settings, and perform a recalculation of your reviews rating counts (used in the summary).

+13. The "Console" tools page.
+If you experience any issues with the plugin, the console logger is the first pace to look.

+14. The "System Info" tools page.
+This provides information about the configuration of your server, your website, and the Site Reviews plugin.

-9. This is what the Slack notifications look like
+15. This is what the Slack notifications look like.

 == Changelog ==